top of page

 W

 Allegan book p.
 46. Photo on p.
-46. In 1954 there were 31 students enrolled
+46. In 1954, 31 students were enrolled.
+Was still in use in 1958

-2024 The Michigan One Room Schoolhouse Association
+2025 The Michigan One Room Schoolhouse Association

 bottom of page